moneyphp/money/doc/features/currency-conversion.rst

 Swap
 ^^^^

-Swap_ is a currency exchanger library widespread in the PHP ecosystem.
+Swap_ is a currency exchange library widespread in the PHP ecosystem.
 You can install it via Composer_:

 .. code:: bash